Apple MacBook Air 13-inch (M3, 2024) vs Dell Inspiron 15 3520 — Intel Core i5-1235U

 Who should buy each?

-Choose the Apple MacBook Air 13-inch (M3, 2024) if: you need all-day battery life for work or travel, appreciate superior display brightness at 500 nits, or want a lightweight design.
+Choose the Apple MacBook Air 13-inch (M3, 2024) if: you want a lightweight laptop at 43.74 oz, need all-day battery life with 18 hours, or prefer a premium build quality.

-Choose the Dell Inspiron 15 3520 — Intel Core i5-1235U if: you want a larger 15.6" screen for multitasking, need a smoother experience with a 120Hz refresh rate, or prefer a laptop that allows RAM upgrades for future-proofing.
+Choose the Dell Inspiron 15 3520 — Intel Core i5-1235U if: you want a larger 15.6" screen, need 120Hz for smoother scrolling in games, or want upgradeable RAM for future-proofing.

 Conclusion